contiki-ng/contiki-ng/doc/platforms/nrf.md

 `arch/cpu/nrf/dev/spi-arch.h`: SPIM00 or SPIM22 on the nRF54L15, SPIM1 and up
 on the nRF5340 application core, and any instance on the nRF52840.

-`examples/platform-specific/nrf/spi-flash` brings the bus up against the nRF54L15 DK's on-board flash, which is useful when wiring a new peripheral: it fails on the driver rather than on your jumper wires.
+`examples/platform-specific/nrf/spi-flash` brings the bus up against a DK's on-board MX25R6435F flash, which is useful when wiring a new peripheral: it fails on the driver rather than on your jumper wires.

 ### Ethernet and IPv4 (IP64)